About the Supporting Families Programme

 - How the programme is working in Hampshire

-The programme is delivered locally through ten Local Co-ordination Groups based on district council boundaries, headed by a Senior Responsible Officer.
+The programme is currently delivered locally through ten Local Co-ordination Groups based on district council boundaries, headed by a Senior Responsible Officer.

 The Local Coordination Group in each area is responsible for coordinating, supporting and challenging local teams and agencies to identify and work with families.